 Joel Klettke is a conversion copywriter and CRO consultant at Business Casual Copywriting, where he’s helped clients like HubSpot, WP Engine and InsightSquared turn more visitors into paying customers.
 Follow him on Twitter as @joelklettke.

 Jordie van Rijn: Back in the days when I worked at an agency, we did a B2B campaign for an insurance company.
-It had a call-me-now button that sent a SMS to individual advisors in the field “call this and this person”.
-Worked like a charm; after the promotion the campaign was archived.
+It had a call-me-now button that sent an SMS to individual advisors in the field “call this and this person”.
+Worked like a charm; after the promotion, the campaign was archived.